 Koli National Park offers majestic scenery and a range of activities, whether you are looking for physical challenges or peace and quiet.
 Koli has something for everyone!

 Walk on marked trails

 The stunning landscape alternates between clearings left behind by slash-and burn agriculture and areas of dense spruce forest.
 There are approximately 80 kilometres of marked routes to choose from depending on your physical fitness and the time available, and these can be explored with or without a guide.
-The area's famous views are best admired from a vantage point on top of the park's tallest hill, Ukko-Koli.
+The area's famous views are best admired from a vantage point on top of the park's highest hill, Ukko-Koli.
 There is also a wheelchair-accessible route (0.8 km) to the viewing platform from Koli Nature Centre Ukko.
 Kasken Kierros Nature Trail (2.5–5 km) is ideal for school children and families.
 The trail passes through slash-and-burn landscape typical of the area.
-Herajärvi Trail (30–61 km) is a challenging route across wooded hills, perfect for seasoned hikers looking for breathtaking views and the sound of bubbling brooks and birdsong.
+Herajärvi Trail (in Finnish) (30–61 km) is a challenging route across wooded hills, perfect for seasoned hikers looking for breathtaking views and the sound of bubbling brooks and birdsong.
 You can bring your own tent or spend the night in a lean-to shelter or a cabin.
 There is also a hotel for more luxurious overnight stays.

 The best way to get around in the winter is snowshoeing (the park has 1.5–4 km of marked snowshoeing routes).
 Snowshoes are a better option than skis if you want to climb to the tops of hills or venture deep into the woods.
 Snowshoes can be hired at the park, and there are also guided snowshoeing tours available.